 When a student named Jordan started in our classroom in September, he sat in the window waiting for his dad to pick him up for eight hours every day.
 He crossed his fingers like a nervous tick and stuck them in his mouth.
 He never stopped crying.
 He didn’t eat.
 He didn’t sleep.
 He hated being touched and hated having his clothes off.
 Any time I encouraged him to feel better, he recoiled.

-I decided to give up on manipulating him (I use this word to mean constructing situations with intention such as conditioning him to engage with our class).
-Instead, I served him.
+Jordan meant a lot to me, and I wasn’t sure how to help him.
+One day, my co-teacher and I decided to give up on coaxing him out of his safe space.
 When something seemed to offer him security or comfort, I let him explore it.
 He felt safe sitting next to the window so he could watch the cars drive up, so I brought books and toys to him.
 If he wanted to eat in the window, I brought a small table and chair to him.
 If he wanted to sleep in the window, I set up pillows and blankets for him.
 Whatever made him feel better, it was his.

 Allowing him self-control in a vulnerable situation is something I have rarely done for others.
-I’ve always taken the role of adviser (which has proven to be detrimental more than once, especially when my friends felt similarly to this little boy).
-As the adviser, I expected something in return: their gratitude, praise, acts proving they listened to my advice.
+I’ve always taken the role of adviser and expected something in return: gratitude, praise, acts proving they listened to my advice.
 I helped people because I cared about their well-being, yes, but I also helped in order to be thanked.

-When it comes to guiding my kids, I know my advice won’t make a damn bit of difference when they need me.
+Working with young children doesn’t allow me to serve as the adviser or get praise.
+My advice won’t make a damn bit of difference when they need me.
 They will never be able to thank me for my help because they won’t remember me.
-I’ve never seen them as a means to gaining self-confidence; thus, I never took this little boy’s behavior personally, as if I’m a terrible teacher if I can’t get him to be happy.
+I’ve never seen them as a means to gaining self-confidence; thus, I never took this little boy’s behavior personally, as if I’m a terrible teacher if I can’t get Jordan to be happy.
 I wasn’t seeking that security from him; instead, I truly wanted to help him because he was upset.

-Over three months of feeling in control, he chose to slowly bare himself because he felt safe doing so.
-Jordan stopped crying all day.
-Without any coaxing, he sat at the table with his classmates and ate lunch.
+Over three months of feeling in control, Jordan chose to slowly bare himself.
+He stopped crying all day.
+Without any coaxing, he walked away from the window and sat at the table with his classmates and ate lunch.
+My co-teacher and I felt like we were witnessing a miracle.
 He eventually moved from falling asleep from violent exhaustion to falling asleep on a cot.
 He let us take off his shoes and jacket and put them in his cubby.
-When he progressed, I met him there, and when he digressed, I met him there.
-I was always with him instead of where I wished him to be.
+We were always with him instead of where we wished him to be.
 Six months into his time with us, he hugged all of his classmates.
 He played with them and acted goofy.
-He became so happy and comfortable that he took off all of his clothes, ran around the classroom in only a diaper, laughing, tumbling, and doing headstands.
-He led his classmates safely through the hallway by saying, “C’mon, buddies,” and, “Don’t worry, she’ll be back” when someone missed their parent.
+He became so happy and comfortable that on a bright, sunny afternoon, he took off all of his clothes, ran around the classroom in only a diaper, laughing, tumbling, and doing headstands.
+This memory will always be with me.
+My very favorite moment with Jordan, though, is when he began leading his classmates safely through the hallway by saying, “C’mon, buddies.”
+And when his buddies walked too fast in the hallway, Jordan ran ahead, turned around, stretched out his arms, and said, “Stop, buddies!” in order to keep them safe.

 Jordan would be taken care of.